shynline/ktorchannel/README.md

 `onClose`

-It also somes with a `webSocketScope` that respects the WebSocket lifecycle
+It also comes with a `webSocketScope` that respects the WebSocket lifecycle

 And for the last but not least it offers you a few functions as such